 In 2015, the Collaboratory conducted interviews with the PIs of the original set of Demonstration Projects as they were beginning the implementation phase.

 Please note: all documents listed below open as Adobe PDFs.
 If you do not have software that can open a PDF, click here to download a free version of Adobe Acrobat Reader.

 - Suicide Prevention Outreach Trial (SPOT) – Dr. Greg Simon

 - Strategies and Opportunities to Stop Colorectal Cancer in Priority Populations (STOP CRC) – Drs.
 Gloria Coronado and Beverly Green

-- Lumbar Image Reporting with Epidemiology (LIRE) – Dr. Jerry Jarvik
+- Lumbar Imaging with Reporting of Epidemiology (LIRE) – Dr. Jerry Jarvik

 - Collaborative Care for Chronic Pain in Primary Care (PPACT) – Dr. Lynn DeBar